recto/lynda_uar_python_django/README.md

-# lynda_uar_python_django
-Lynda - Up and Running with Python and Django
+# Lynda - Up and Running with Python and Django